-The Concord Regional Airport (CRA), owned by the City of Concord, is ranked as the 5th busiest airport in North Carolina.
-In 2016 the operations at the airport totaled 62,038 of which 2,039 were air carrier operations and 6,704 were air taxi operations and 42,034 were classified as transient aircraft operations.
-Concord Regional is a FAA certified Part 139 Class I airport with Index C firefighting and rescue capability.
-The Concord Regional Airport is an important local development tool for economic expansion and has an estimated annualized economic impact on the Cabarrus County economy of over \$160 million.
+The Concord-Padgett Regional Airport (CPRA), owned by the City of Concord, is ranked as the 3rd busiest towered airport in North Carolina.
+In 2020 the operations at the airport totaled 71,882 of which 2331 were air carrier operations and 6,001 were air taxi operations and 50,662 were classified as transient aircraft operations.
+Concord-Padgett Regional is a FAA certified Part 139 Class I airport with Index C firefighting and rescue capability.
+The Concord-Padgett Regional Airport is an important local development tool for economic development and has an estimated annualized economy of over \$831 million and supports over 5,000 jobs.

-Map 5-7 shows the Concord Regional Airport
+Map 5-6 shows the Concord-Padgett Regional Airport

-The CRA is home to several corporations, NASCAR racing teams and 170 privately owned aircraft.
+The CPRA is home to several corporations, NASCAR racing teams, and 170 privately owned aircraft.
 The main entrance is located on Derita Road.
-The CRA is primarily accessed from Exit 49 and 52 off I-85 at Poplar Tent Road or Concord Mills Blvd.
-Land development and economic growth around the CRA consists of industrial, commercial, and motorsports related organizations.
+The CPRA is primarily accessed from Exit 49 and 52 off I- 85 at Poplar Tent Road or Concord Mills Blvd or Exit 28 from I-485.
+Land development and economic growth around the CPRA consists of industrial, commercial, and motorsports related organizations.
 Airport revenue is generated by the renting of hangar space, office space, ramp space, ground services, pilot supplies, the sale of aviation fuel, and by fees and from landings, services, and parking.